 - TED staff should be the sole spokespeople for TED and the TEDx program as a whole.
 Route requests for interviews with TED staff to TEDxPR@TED.com.
 Please ask all journalists and/or bloggers be respectful of the difference between the TED and TEDx brands.
 The 'x' in 'TEDx' stands for "independently organized events."
 Let them know that any headline or text which implies "TED" is coming to [location] is misleading.
 Any inquiry regarding TED should be directed to: TEDx Media Liaison, TEDxPR@ted.com

 - Members of the press are not allowed to film or videotape your TEDx talks.
 Once talks are edited, you can share your selections with the media.

 Content beyond the stage:

 - TEDx organizers should not make content that attempts to represent the TEDx program or official TEDx platform.

-- You may create audio and video content specific to your TEDx event.
+- You may create video content specific to your TEDx event.
 Any content - whether audio or video - including documentaries - must abide by the following:

 - No use of the TED and/or plain TEDx logos without your unique location qualifier

 - No remixing or re-editing of TEDx Talks

 - No filming is permitted inside the theatre except the filming of your TEDx Talks; the only film crew that is allowed into the theater is the designated crew recording the TEDx Talks